-Notice that you have a tassel, which you will reach once you go all the way around your mala, which is usually 108 beads, unless you have a mala beads bracelet in which case there will be 27 beads.
-Then you’re got a big bead that is called the “guru” bead.
+Notice that you have a tassel, which you will reach once you go all the way around your mala, which is usually 108 beads unless you have a mala beads bracelet in which case there will be 27 beads.
+Then you’ve got a big bead that is called the “guru” bead.
 And there are 108 beads on the necklace.
-These are all the important parts of your prayer beads necklace.
+These are all the essential parts of your prayer beads necklace.

-When you hold your prayer beads in meditation you will want to hold them in your dominant hand with the tassel pointing towards you.
-You then start with the big bead, the “guru” bead in your right hand.
-We move the mala when meditating by moving it on each breath or on each recitation of a mantra.
+When you hold your prayer beads in meditation, you will want to hold them in your dominant hand with the tassel pointing towards you.
+You then start with the big bead, the “guru” bead, in your right hand.
+We move the mala when meditating by moving it on each breath or each recitation of a mantra.
 Move the beads using your thumb instead of your index finger because the index finger represents the ego.
 Keep meditating until you reach the guru bead.

-You will also want to coordinate your breathing with the mala when meditating.
-To do this move the mala bead as you breathe in and you might like to count the breath too.
+You will want to coordinate your breathing with the mala when meditating.
+To do this, move the mala bead as you breathe in and you might like to count the breath too.
 The same thing applies when you use a mantra.
-For instance, if I’m meditating on “Om” I will breathe in, move the mala bead one across, recite “Om”, breathe out, and then breathe in again and move to the next bead.
+For instance, if I’m meditating on “Om”, I will breathe in, move the mala bead one across, recite “Om”, breathe out, and then breathe in again and move to the next bead.

-One good thing to do when meditating with beads is to make sure you move the beads in a calm way.
-If you try to rush your meditation you will notice that you hold the beads too tight and move them in a violent way.
-Go gently with them.
+One good thing to do when meditating with beads is to make sure you calmly move the beads.
+If you try to rush your meditation, you will notice that you hold the beads too tight and move them in a violent way.
+Be gentle with them.
 Feel the smoothness of the beads and let that smoothness relax your mind.
 That’s the best way to use prayer beads for meditation.

 One of the most popular ways of using malas for meditation is when doing mantra recitation.

-Some mantras, such as Om, are short and easy to count.
+Short mantras like Om are easy to count.
 Other mantras are very long, such as the Gayatri mantra.
 Keeping count of these is hard unless you have the proper equipment, i.e. your mala.

-When using prayer beads for meditation we count in groups of 108, with one full mantra being 108 recitations (many types of mantra meditation also require us to chant specifically 108 times, so one full mala).
+When using prayer beads for meditation, we count in groups of 108, with one full mala being 108 recitations (many types of mantra meditation also require us to chant specifically 108 times, so one full mala).

 - Place the mala at the top of the yoga mat.

 - Set your intentions.
-For instance, tell yourself that you are meditating to create inner peace or to send out love (the specific mala you use should match your intent)
+For instance, tell yourself that you are meditating to create inner peace or to send out love (choose a mala beads necklace that matches your intent)

 - Sit comfortably